 What is netCDF?NetCDF (Network Common Data Form) is an I/O library that supports the creation, access, and sharing of scientific data.

 - File formats -- Self-describable, machine-independent file formats (CDF and HDF5) are used to store multi-dimensional array-oriented data together with its attributes (such as annotations.)
 The data layout in CDF files follows the canonical order of the arrays.

 - Application Programming Interfaces (APIs) -- Set of Fortran, C, C++, and Java functions are available in the netCDF software releases for accessing the data stored in the files (in CDF and HDF5 formats).
 The APIs are used to define dimensions, variables, attributes of variables, and perform data read/write to the files.

-Starting from version 4, Unidata's netCDF supports parallel I/O either through PnetCDF or HDF5.
-Through PnetCDF, netCDF-4 can access files in CDF formats in parallel.
-Similarly, through HDF5, netCDF-4 can access files in HDF5 format.
+Starting from versions 4.0 and 4.1, Unidata's netCDF supports parallel I/O through HDF5 and PnetCDF underneath, respectively.
+Through PnetCDF, netCDF-4 programs can access files in the classical CDF formats in parallel.
+Similarly, through HDF5, netCDF-4 programs can access files in HDF5 format.

 - Minimize the changes to the netCDF API syntax --